YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 ```
 The `injected` type constructor is provided by the module Logic as an abstract type.
 The `logic` type constructor, also
-provided by the module Logic, takes one type parameter.
+provided by the module Logic, takes one type parameter and has two constructors
-The two constructors `Var` and `Value`
-represent respectively a _logic variable_ and a _concrete value_
+`Var` and `Value`, representing respectively a _logic variable_ and a _concrete value_
-of the parameter type, in the sense that wrt. the arithmetic expression `1 + x` we
+over or of the parameter type, in the sense that wrt. the arithmetic expression `1 + x` we
-know that `x` is a variable over the set of integers and `1` is a concrete value.
+know that `x` is a logic variable over the set of integers and `1` is a concrete value.

 The 3rd line:
 ```ocaml